ppy/osu-wiki/news/2025/2025-05-06-expert-global-taiko-showdown-2025-concludes.md

 It was interesting.
 I honestly think since most of them are in context of a collaboration, it's not as much work as I'd imagine.
 For 'deadline chasers', Kyotsugyon was handling most of the composition and arrangement (I did most of the hitech stuff though), and I barely lifted a finger for 'Strive;'.

 《wr/d.:colliders》... it's a weird story.
-I had listened to Kry's part beforehand, and thought "Oh, he wants someone to make This kind of drop." ...but I never really loved making that kind of drop, so wanted to make something that people will least expect but still sound very good.
+I had listened to Kry's part beforehand, and thought "Oh, he wants someone to make This kind of drop." ...but I never really loved making that kind of drop, so I wanted to make something that people will least expect but still sound very good.

 Like I said in wrldcollider's youtube comment: "I took Kry's buildup, threw it, and violently crushed it to the ground."
 (Please note that I don't hate Kry.exe at all.
 I respect him a lot.)

 I was also asked by the host like this:
 "speed"
 "please"

 So, um. there you go.
 LOL.
 Speed.
 I didn't even know of the name 'splittercore' before EGTS 2025, i just thought of super-fast speedcore overlayed with dubstep drums to make it hit harder than it normally would.

 Some people also say I'm "on crack".
 I promise you that's not the case.

 Justice Rectifier is another layer of hell.
 I've never made any tiebreaker songs before, and looking back, I somewhat wish I didn't make it as slow as 170 BPM as a starting point.
 But it definitely gives it its own vibe for a tiebreaker.

 When asked by the hosts to transition to a 200+ BPM section, I was hesitant on what to make.
 They shared some references that would fit the theme, and what I think what I ended up making was super unique.
 Although some people mistook it for Type R's part, I can't blame them.
 I would've thought the same.

 I'm planning to detail more of the music-making process for Justice Rectifier on youtube at some point.
 Hopefully by the time this newspost is published I would be able to finish it in time.